Traverse the continent on this epic train trip between Sydney and Perth, exploring Australia's outback in style.

 You’ll be greeted at sunrise by the striking, raw beauty of the Nullarbor.
 Taking its name from the Latin for "no trees", this vast outback plain has bewildered and inspired generations of Australians and visitors alike.
 A seemingly endless expanse of rusty earth and hardy outback shrubs, the Nullarbor covers 200,000 square kilometres (77,000 square miles) of South Australia and Western Australia and is considered a "bucket list"' experience.

 Having entered Western Australia, celebrate crossing Australia's most famous plain with a special dinner in the remote outpost of Rawlinna.
-Here Platinum and Gold Service guests are invited to disembark and partake in a traditional lamb roast dinner under the bright stars of the outback sky.
+Here, guests are invited to disembark and partake in a traditional long-table dinner under the bright stars of the outback sky.
 Surrounded by nothing but vast sheep stations (the nearest town, Kalgoorlie, is more than 400 kilometres, or 250 miles away), this is one alfresco dining experience to remember.

 Day 4: Outback Western Australia to Perth